IvanPalm/Resume.md/md_version/CV_IvanPalmegiani_GitHub.md

 **Graduate Research Assistant** at [Leibniz Institute for Zoo and Wildlife Research][bb58fb82]
 Full-time, *Apr.
 2013 - Jun.
 2018*
-Evolutionary ecology studies of the cheetah in central Namibia with particular focus on the mating system
+Investigating the behavioural ecology of the cheetah in central Namibia

 Desk research activities:
-- Development of data collection protocols and field project management
+- Development of data collection protocols
+- Field project management
 - Planning and supervising field campaigns for the live-capture of cheetahs
-- Spatial and movement analyses of GPS-telemetry data
+- Spatial and movement analyses of high-resolution GPS-telemetry data
 - Modeling distribution of the species and its use of space
 - Modeling individual movement patterns and interactions
 - Data management in [Movebank][owhfeo7h]
 - Design and maintenance of PostgreSQL-PostGIS database
-- Hypothesis testing
+- Formulation and statistical testing of evolutionary hypothesis
 - Presenting scientific results to the general public through talks, data visualizations and reports
 - Organization of scientific symposia